Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `Trajectory.Straight.ProximityWarhead` defined the warhead detonated by `Trajectory.Straight.ProximityImpact`, and `Trajectory.Straight.ProximityDamage` defined the damage caused by `Trajectory.Straight.ProximityWarhead`.
     - `Trajectory.Straight.ProximityRadius` controls the range of proximity fuse.
 It can NOT be set as a negative integer.
     - `Trajectory.Straight.ProximityDirect` controls whether let the target receive damage instead of detonating the warhead.
+    - `Trajectory.Straight.ProximityMedial` controls whether to detonate `Trajectory.Straight.ProximityWarhead` at the bullet's location rather than the proximity target's location.
+If `Trajectory.Straight.ProximityDirect` is set to true, this will only affect the calculation result of `Trajectory.Straight.EdgeAttenuation`.
     - `Trajectory.Straight.ProximityAllies` controls whether allies will also trigger the proximity fuse.
     - `Trajectory.Straight.ProximityFlight` controls whether to count units in the air.
   - `Trajectory.Straight.ThroughVehicles` controls whether the projectile will not be obstructed by vehicles or aircrafts on the ground.
 When it is obstructed, it will be directly detonated at its location.
 If it still have `Trajectory.Straight.ProximityImpact` times, it will also detonate a `Trajectory.Straight.ProximityImpact` at the location of the obstacle.